 In a regular job, you can focus on your deadlines, leave the office with a free conscience then shift into Mommy mode when you get home.

-However, when working at home, there’s a blurry line that separates office work from household chores.
+However, when freelancing or working from home, there’s a blurry line that separates office work from household chores.
 I still do some errands, cook food, clean the house, wash the dishes, etc. and although I spent the whole day with my daughter, I fail to check on her homework or school project sometimes.
 So where’s the balance?

 So to make my home office work, I actually had to mimic the corporate set-up.
 I have a desk complete with a computer and printer, a good internet connection, and set specific blocks of time for myself and my family.

 The ‘flexi-time’ lay in synchronizing my schedule with my family’s.
-I usually start at 9 am (or 8 or 9 pm if I have to follow US time zones) and ends at 6 pm or 7 pm, with chores spread in between and set specific goals like “finish 50% of the task by 12 noon.”
+I usually start at 6 am after my daughter leaves for school (or 9 pm if I have to follow US time zones) and ends at 6 pm or 7 pm, with chores spread in between and set specific goals like “finish 50% of the daily task by 12 noon.”

 However, a home office space can’t hold back relatives, friends, or house help who don’t seriously believe that you’re working.
 There would be times that someone would come in to interrupt you.
 Just let everyone in your home know and should respect your home office set up.
 This goes beyond the ‘do not disturb’ sign.
 Ask them to answer and screen calls for you. if you will.